 - Any sanctions to be imposed or remedies to be provided should begin after five (5) workdays of submitting the final decision unless a party files an appeal.

-- If the respondent is a third party, the Title IX Coordinator will forward the written determination to the appropriate individual which may include the Vice President of Academics and Institutional Advancement or the President who may assign a designee within the college.
-Within ten (10) workdays, the appropriate individual shall determine and impose appropriate sanction(s), as described below.
+- If the respondent is a third party, the Title IX Coordinator will forward the written determination to [vice president/police chief, or other college official].
+Within ten (10) workdays, the [designated official] shall determine and impose appropriate sanction(s), as described below.
 The respondent and the Title IX Coordinator shall receive written notification of sanction(s) in the final decision, if any.
 The Title IX Coordinator may disclose to the complainant information as described above.

 - Within five (5) workdays of receipt of the final decision, either party may appeal the Hearing Officer’s written determination regarding responsibility and the final decision related to sanctions and remedies.
 The complainant also may appeal the College’s dismissal of a formal complaint or any of its allegations therein within five (5) workdays of such dismissal.
 The appeal must be in writing and submitted to the Title IX Coordinator, who will appoint an Appeal Officer within five (5) workdays of receipt of the appeal.
 The Appeal Officer’s decision is final.